 The UX designer therefore focuses on how the user interacts with the product, in our case, an application.
 This means anticipating the user’s emotional reactions to your product.
 In short, the UX designer is responsible for determining how the application works.
 This mainly involves: user research, definition of personas, information architecture, tree structure, interactions, prototyping and user tests.
 As pointed out by Travis Carter and Tom Gilovich in “Journal of Personality and Social Psychology”, “for the same price, humans favour the purchase of a pleasurable experience to which they have made a sentimental connection rather than a material purchase without emotion.”
 This is the Holy Grail of UX designer.

-But what about UI Design?
-UI stands for User Interface Design, so UI is all about interface thinking.
+But what about IU Design?
+IU stands for User Interface Design, so IU is all about interface thinking.
 Indeed, it means making the product as attractive as possible.
 The application must be visually stimulating, and the user must want to interact with the application.
 This includes graphic design, illustrations, typography, screen composition, colors, animations, and the design of buttons and navigation elements.

-To summarize in a few words, in order to have a successful user experience, your application must be visually appealing (UI) with intuitive use (UX).
+To summarize in a few words, in order to have a successful user experience, your application must be visually appealing (IU) with intuitive use (UX).

 Decomposition of the thinking process and production